Beagle123/visualruby/examples/09_get_glade_variables/README.txt

 Using get_glade_variables and set_glade_variables

-Visualruby uses the universal @builder variable to hold references to all the GUI components on the glade form.
+Visualruby uses @builder variable to hold references to all the GUI components on the glade form.
+It's created by GladeGUI.
 So you can retreive the instance of a widget by using its glade name:

 @builder["ui_customer_ent"].text = "Harry"

-This would likely be a Gtk::Entry for a customer'n name now set to show "Harry".
+This would likely be a Gtk::Entry for a customer's name that now shows "Harry".

 However, usually there will be many fields on the form that need to be filled beyond customer (e.g. address, phone, email etc.)  To initialize your form, you would need